00Duck/ChiaStatusPy/README.md

 Sends status information from the Chia blockchain to the specified host/endpoint.
 The information collected is an arbitrary selection of endpoints available in the blockchain as of 1.1.5.
 This script is designed to be installed on a server with the chia blockchain and run via crontab or some other scheduled service.

-The output of this program is a single JSON file organizing the various data that can be collected.
+The output of this program is a single JSON object (sent to your specified endpoint) organizing the various data that can be collected.
 Here's an example of the structure:

 ```
 {